Momna-Waheed/BoVW_Classification/README.md

 - All the required libraried have been mentioned in the first cell and are all needed for succesfull execution of script
 - The datasets have been read from google drive mounted with collab.
 The provided zip folders of dataset can be uploaded directly to google collab as well
 - All the steps involved in the algorithm have been broken down into generic functions and have been initialized in the start
-- Feature exraction, histogram computation, clusturing, model tesing and performace evaluation for both datasets have been implemented stepwise in sperate code blocka along with comments
+- Feature exraction, histogram computation, clusturing, model tesing and performace evaluation for both datasets have been implemented stepwise in sperate code blocks along with comments